dwarkesh2810/crud-demo/README.md

 ## Setup

-Make sure Docker is installed on your system and crate .env file as example.env.
+Make sure Docker is installed on your system and crate .env file as example.env

 ## PostgreSQL Docker Commands

-### 1st Time Run PostgreSQL Container
+### Create Docker Image And Run Postgres
 ```
 make postgres
 ```